-The birthplace of HI, Thailand hosts large numbers of refugees from Myanmar.
-The organisation works in the refugee camps, providing artificial limbs for the victims of anti-personnel landmines and raising awareness of the threat from these weapons, promoting the inclusion of vulnerable people and people with disabilities in their communities and improving the living conditions of children in refugee camps.
+The birthplace of Humanity & Inclusion, Thailand hosts large numbers of refugees from Myanmar.
+The organisation works in the refugee camps, providing prostheses to victims of anti-personnel mines and raising awareness of the threat from these weapons, promoting the inclusion of vulnerable people and people with disabilities in their communities and improving the living conditions of children in refugee camps.

 Actions in process

-HI was set up in Thailand in 1982 by two French doctors.
+Humanity & Inclusion was set up in Thailand in 1982 by two French doctors.
 It started out trying to help the refugees living in camps set up along the border with Cambodia, offering orthopaedic fitting to people with disabilities or those who had lost limbs as a result of landmine accidents.
-By 1984, HI was also helping refugees from Myanmar, and soon Thailand, who had also fallen victim to anti-personnel landmines.
+By 1984, Humanity & Inclusion was also helping refugees from Myanmar, and soon Thailand, who had also fallen victim to anti-personnel landmines.
 These activities in the country led to the opening of fifteen orthopaedic fitting workshops, which now form part of Thailand’s network of provincial hospitals.

 In 1996, the organisation focused its action on nine Burmese refugee camps and on the neighbouring Thai villages.
 It enhances the self-reliance of people with disabilities by supplying locally-produced prostheses and adapted devices (orthoses, crutches, walkers, special seats, etc.).
-Physiotherapy is offered to victims of landmines, to children with cerebral palsy, and to adults who have suffered a stroke.
-HI continues to pursue these actions in five of the nine camps for Burmese refugees in Thailand.
+Physiotherapy is offered to victims of anti-personnel mines, to children with cerebral palsy, and to adults who have suffered a stroke.
+Humanity & Inclusion continues to pursue these actions in five of the nine camps for refugees from Myanmar in Thailand.

-Pending the clearance of landmines from the border areas between Myanmar and Thailand, HI is raising refugees’ awareness of the dangers posed by landmines and other explosive remnants of war.
+Pending the clearance of landmines from the border areas between Myanmar and Thailand, Humanity & Inclusion is raising refugees’ awareness of the dangers posed by mines and other explosive remnants of war.
 These awareness-raising actions should reduce the risks they face when they return to Myanmar in the future.

 Since 2016 and for a period of four years, the organisation is also implementing the Growing Together project, supported by IKEA Foundation, which aims to develop accessible and secure play areas for children in refugee camps in Thailand, Bangladesh and Pakistan.
 This project will enable 13,000 children with and without disabilities to play, learn and grow up together in a secure and inclusive environment.

-The organisation also runs a social inclusion project for Burmese refugees with disabilities, improving their access to the various services on offer in the camps.
-As a result, people with disabilities now have access to education, professional training and primary health care.
+The organisation also runs a social inclusion project for refugees with disabilities from Myanmar, improving their access to the various services on offer in the camps.
+As a result, people with disabilities now have access to education, vocational training and primary health care.

 Situation of the country

-There are more than 109,000 Burmese refugees living in Thailand and the route back is littered with vast numbers of anti-personnel mines.
+There are more than 109,000 refugees from Myanmar living in Thailand and the route back is littered with vast numbers of anti-personnel mines.

 Number of refugees on the Myanmar/Thailand border, according to The Border Consortium (TBC).